-YOUR PROCEDURE IS SCHEDULED ON,/ PLEASE ARRIVE @ Note: Procedure times AM / PM.
-Please bring this form with you. are approximate as it is not always possible to predict how long a procedure will take. that you may remain at the center for up to 3 hours.
-Please be aware
+YOUR PROCEDURE IS SCHEDULED ON , /.

+PLEASE ARRIVE @ AM / PM.

+Note: Procedure times are approximate as it is not always possible to predict how long a procedure will take.
+Please be aware that you may remain at the center for up to 3 hours.